 Knowledge-Centered Support (also known as Knowledge-Centered Service) is yet another concept that holds that knowledge is absolutely vital to the success of your business.

-What is Knowledge Centered Support exactly?
+What is Knowledge-Centered Support (KCS) exactly?
 And, more importantly, why does it matter?
-Read on to find out and get a leg up in your industry.

 Defining Knowledge-Centered Support (KCS)